Iconic memory: Change blindness

 The brief representation in iconic memory is thought to play a key role in the ability to detect change in a visual scene.
 The phenomenon of change blindness has provided insight into the nature of the iconic memory store and its role in vision.
 Change blindness refers to an inability to detect differences in two successive scenes separated by a very brief blank interval, or interstimulus interval (ISI).
 As such change blindness can be defined as being a slight lapse in iconic memory.
 When scenes are presented without an ISI, the change is easily detectable.
 It is thought that the detailed memory store of the scene in iconic memory is erased by each ISI, which renders the memory inaccessible.
 This reduces the ability to make comparisons between successive scenes.

 Saccadic eye movement

 It has been suggested that iconic memory plays a role in providing continuity of experience during saccadic eye movements.
 These rapid eye movements occur in approximately 30 ms and each fixation lasts for approximately 300 ms. Research suggests however, that memory for information between saccades is largely dependent on VSTM and not iconic memory.
 Instead of contributing to trans-saccadic memory, information stored in iconic memory is thought to actually be erased during saccades.
-A similar phenomenon occurs during eye-blinks whereby both automatic and intentional blinking disrupts the information stored in iconic memory.
+A similar phenomenon occurs during eye-blinks whereby both automatic and intentional blinking disrupt the information stored in iconic memory.